English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Approach

+We choose the tasks below based to cover a variety of task formats (classification, question answering, and multiple choice) and based on evidence of positive transfer from literature. \citet{pruksachatkun2020intermediate} shows that MNLI (of which \anli is a superset), CommonsenseQA, Cosmos QA and HellaSwag yield positive transfer to a range of downstream English-language tasks in intermediate training.
+CCG involves token-wise prediction and is similar to the POS and NER target tasks.
+Both versions of SQuAD are widely-used question-answering tasks, while QQP is semantically similar to sentence retrieval target tasks (BUCC and Tatoeba) as well as PAWS-X, another paraphrase-detection task.

-\paragraph{ANLI + MNLI + SNLI (\anli)} The Adversarial Natural Language Inference dataset \citep{nie2019adversarial} is collected adversarially using a human and model in the loop as an extensions of the Stanford Natural Language Inference \citep[SNLI;][]{snli} and the Multi-genre Natural Language Inference \citep[MNLI;][]{mnli} corpora.
+\paragraph{ANLI + MNLI + SNLI (\anli)} The Adversarial Natural Language Inference dataset \citep{nie2019adversarial} is collected using model-in-the-loop crowdsourcing as an extension of the Stanford Natural Language Inference \citep[SNLI;][]{snli:emnlp2015} and Multi-Genre Natural Language Inference \citep[MNLI;][]{mnli} corpora.
 We follow \citet{nie2019adversarial} and use the concatenated ANLI, MNLI and SNLI training sets, which we refer to as \anli.
+For all three natural language inference tasks, examples consist of premise and hypothesis sentence pairs, and the task is to classify the relationship between the premise and hypothesis as entailment, contradiction, or neutral.

-\paragraph{CCG} CCGbank \citep{ccg} is a translation of the Penn Treebank into Combinatory Categorial Grammar (CCG) derivations.
-The CCG supertagging task that we use consists of assigning lexical categories to individual word tokens which roughly determine a full parse.\footnote{If a word is tokenized into sub-word tokens, we use the representation of the first sub-word token for the tag prediction for that word.}
+\paragraph{CCG} CCGbank \citep{ccg} is a conversion of the Penn Treebank into Combinatory Categorial Grammar (CCG) derivations.
+The CCG supertagging task that we use consists of assigning lexical categories to individual word tokens, which together roughly determine a full parse.\footnote{If a word is tokenized into sub-word tokens, we use the representation of the first token for the tag prediction for that word as in \citet{devlin2019bert}.}

 \paragraph{CommonsenseQA} CommonsenseQA \cite{commonsenseqa} is a multiple-choice QA dataset generated by crowdworkers based on clusters of concepts from ConceptNet \citep{conceptnet}.

 \paragraph{Cosmos QA} Cosmos QA is multiple-choice commonsense-based \textit{reading comprehension} dataset \citep{cosmos} generated by crowdworkers, with a focus on the causes and effects of events.